 6) Consider dialogue among characters a valuable source for answering questions in the minds of the reader about plot, characters, or what story is about.
 It advances the story and integrates character into story momentum.

 7) No soliloquies (honor the character).
 Few characters will be created so the expounding, or even the hint of expounding, on extraneous topics is credible or useful for character development.

 8) Gage dialogue to character intelligence (not some other standard).
 Don’t make the dialogue smarter or dumber than the character that has been created.

 Character-based fiction is a gift by a fiction author to the characters created.
 Let the characters be themselves and never let them default as tools for the author to tell his or her story.
 Well-fashioned characters begin to grow, embed themselves in a reader’s memory, and evoke emotions in ways no other prose–or visual or auditory storytelling–is capable of.
 To master effective dialogue is not an easy process and not attainable by all, but to try is well worth the effort.
-And most importantly, it is one major essence for the writing of good fiction.
+And most importantly, it is one the major essences for the writing of good fiction.